das2000sidd/challenge/README.md

 bcftools view -S samples_to_remove_with_symbol.txt query_file.vcf > query_file_no_samples.vcf

-Here it is assumed query_file.vcf is a multi-sample VCF with at least two samples.
+Here it is assumed query_file.vcf is a VCF with at least one sample's genotype information.

 4. How do you convert a gzipped VCF to the `bimbam` format? (you may choose to script a solution yourself, or not)